Alpha Beta Partners - SRI, Ethical & Sustainable Portfolios

 Invests in social property (freehold)

-Find funds that invest in social housing property freeholds.
+Invest in social housing property freeholds.
 Strategies vary.
-See fund literature for further information.
 Gilts & Sovereigns

 Gilts / government bonds - exclude some

-Find funds that avoid investing in 'some' gilts or government bonds.
+Avoids investing in 'some' gilts or government bonds.
 Strategies vary, but this may relate to avoiding specific countries or particular reasons for bond issuance.
 'Green gilts' for example would be likely to be acceptable.
-See fund literature for further information.
 Governance & Management

 Governance policy